SAP/olingo-jpa-processor-v4/README.md

 # To-Do (upcoming-changes)
 The flowing extensions/changes are planned:

-* Content-ID handling in $batch requets
+* Content-ID handling in $batch requests
 * Enable hooks for retrieving data.
 * Support asynchronous requests
 * Parallel processing for $expand.